GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (145) .md

 * Reduce the casting time of the spell by 1 round.

 **Critical Failure**: You have surronded yourself in a foggy veil for a moment and receive spellsickness equal to the spell's tier minus 1 and an instance of Archblight.

+#### Darkveil

+**Minimum Tier**: 3

+**Casting Time**: 3 actions

+**Duration**: 3 minutes

+**Effect**: You must be in darkness to cast this spell.
+You shroud yourself in shadows which attach themselves to you, granting the following benefits so long as you are in dim light or darkness
+* You gain a bonus to the visual difficulty of being detected when attempting stealth equal to the spell's tier.
+* The penalty to your stealth for making noise is reduced by the spell's tier.
+* Footprints and other tracks you make last for only 6 minutes before disappearing.

+In addition, the first attack made against you each round has disadvantage.

+At the end of any phase you are exposed to bright light, perform a counterspell check (not opposed) with a DV of 12.
+If you fail, the spell ends.

+If the spellcheck was a critical success, you may concentrate on the spell.
+While you concentrate on it this way, and until that concentration is broken, the spell is not subjected to the normal limit of its duration.

+**At Higher Tiers**: When cast at 4th tier or higher, the spell gains one of the following advantages for each tier beyond minimum
+* The duration is increased by 1.
+* The bonus to difficulty in visual detection is increased by 1.
+* The reduction in noise penalty is increased by 1.
+* The time your tracks last is reduced by 1 minute (hypothetically, a tier 9 spell instantly undoes your tracks).

+**Critical Failure**: The shadows wrap around you and constrict you.
+You are prone so long as there is any light, have disadvantage on counterspell checks, suffer a penalty to visual stealth equal to the spell's tier so long as you are not in darkness, and radiant attacks have advantage against you.
+This lasts for a number of minutes equal to the points of failure multiplied by the spell's tier.

 #### Deathly Foil